aidenlab/welcome/juicebox.wiki/JBDesktop/JBDesktop.md

 ## Opening a .hic file

-The first step is to download Juicebox from [https://github.com/aidenlab/Juicebox/wiki/Download](https://github.com/aidenlab/Juicebox/wiki/Download)
-> Make sure you have Java installed on your system Once you've successfully launched Juicebox, click `File → Open...` to load a new Hi-C map.
+Once you've successfully launched Juicebox, click `File → Open...` to load a new Hi-C map.

 <left>